Find a book

 ‘Imagine To the Lighthouse written by Mrs Ramsay expecting her fifth child, and you get something of the spirit of this intense and passionate novel, which is so unlike anything else ever written about pregnancy.' - Margaret Drabble.

-Published nearly eighty-five years ago, The Squire remains one of the only novels ever written about having a baby.
+Published nearly ninety years ago, The Squire remains one of the only novels ever written about having a baby.
 Of course other novels focus on pregnancy, birth and motherhood but there isn’t another about the last few days before birth and the first few days afterwards.
 ‘I thought if I could get it right they might read it in China or India,’ Enid Bagnold wrote.
 ‘I wanted to pin down the quality of the pain and the love and the surprise and the effect of the birth on the mother, on the other children, on the nurse and on the servants.’

 Margaret Drabble continued, 'This is maternity and childbirth twenty years before Sylvia Plath.
 The eponymous “squire”, whose husband is abroad on business, happily awaits the arrival of the Unborn in a country house; sensuous descriptions of her own body, her garden, her greed for food and port wine, and her sharply differentiated children, merge with her thoughts about the new baby, about middle age and pain, about her quarrelling staff, and about the waning of the sexual imperative.
 The arrival of the midwife, an old and tested friend and a dedicated professional, initiates some extraordinary conversations about babies, gender, vocation and the maternal impulse.
 The relationship of these two women, as they go through one of the most ordinary yet astonishing rituals of life, is portrayed with a tender affectionate care and a deep respect.
 This is a very surprising book for its time, for any time.’